How To Remain Confident In Bigger Surf

 Take 10 deep breaths

 You were probably expecting this one, but for good reason.
-Taking 10 deep breathes allows us to effectively lower our heart rate, stop shallow breathing and get sufficient oxygen flowing to our muscles and brain.
+Taking 10 deep breaths allows us to effectively lower our heart rate, stop shallow breathing and get sufficient oxygen flowing to our muscles and brain.
 This will enable you to think more clearly, feel more in control and see the situation more for what it is, not for what you perceive it to be.
 Try it.

 More often than not, thinking about the worst case scenario is more terrifying than if the actual event happened itself.
-Thinking about going over the falls on a six ft wave is terrifying.
+Thinking about going over the falls on a double over-head wave is terrifying.
 What if I hit the bottom?
 What if I get rolled?
 Turns out if that does actually happen to you, it will be over in about 3 seconds, and you will pop up thinking, “well that was wild.”
 Quite often it is best to just give it a go, see what happens and put the fear back into its rightful place.

 Have a back up plan

 If you are feeling really sketched about the ocean a good thing to do is to have a back up plan.
-This could be an area that you can paddle to where the waves aren’t breaking to catch your breath, an exit route back into shore, or even a person who you can talk to that will help calm you down.
+This could be an area that you can paddle to.
+A place where the waves aren’t breaking to catch your breath, an exit route back into shore, or even a person who you can talk to that will help calm you down.
 Being vigilant about the aspects that we can control will give us more confidence about the situation that we are in.